TL;DR

 Key takeaways

-- Acute Condition: A disease, illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in immediately before suffering the disease, illness or injury, or which leads to your full recovery.
+- Acute Condition: A disease, illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in immediately before suffering the disease, illness or injury, or which leads to your recovery.
 For example, a broken leg.

 PMI options for faster scans and treatment after injury